Read time: 2 minutes

 Replacement Behaviour Definition:

 Each target behaviour should have a replacement behaviour that will be taught and reinforced.
-This behaviour also needs a proper definition to ensure that there is consistency across implementers and to ensure that each instance of the behaviour is reinforced.
+This behaviour also needs a proper operational definition to ensure that there is consistency across implementers and to ensure that each instance of the behaviour is reinforced.

 These are the things in the environment that will be modified to avoid the target behaviour in the first place.
 Some examples of antecedent strategies are to reduce distraction, provide scheduled or free access to reinforcers or proactively reducing demands.